-Your doctor will also perform a physical examination, and may order blood tests or X-rays.
-Tests used to diagnose the cause of pain may include:
+Your doctor will also examine you and may order blood tests or X-rays.
+Among the tests that can help pinpoint the cause of your pain are:

-CT or CAT scan: Computed tomography (CT) or computed axial tomography (CAT) scans use X-rays and computers to produce an image of a cross-section of the body.
-During the test, you will be asked to lie as still as possible on a table.
-The table will move through a large, donut-shaped scanning device.
-Sometimes, an intravenous (injected into a vein) contrast material is required for a CAT scan.
-In such cases, you may have a blood test before the CAT scan appointment.
-Most CAT scan procedures take 15-60 minutes.
+- CT scan: Computed tomography scans use X-rays and computers to produce an image of a cross-section of the body.
+During the test, you lie as still as possible on a table.
+It will move through a large, doughnut-shaped scanning device.
+Sometimes, your doctor may inject a solution into a vein before your scan.
+It can help make it easier to see what’s going on inside.
+Most CT scans take 15 minutes to an hour.

-Bone scans: Bone scans are used to diagnose and monitor infection, fracture, or other disorders in the bone.
-During a bone scan, a small amount of radioactive material is injected into the bloodstream.
-The material will collect in the bones, particularly in areas with any abnormality.
-Scanner-generated images are sent to a computer to identify specific areas of irregular bone metabolism or abnormal blood flow.
+- Bone scans: These help diagnose and track infection, fracture, or other disorders in the bone.
+A doctor injects a small amount of radioactive material into your bloodstream.
+The material will collect in the bones, particularly in areas that aren't normal.
+A computer then can identify those specific areas.

-Ultrasound imaging: Also called ultrasound scanning or sonography, this test uses high-frequency sound waves to obtain images inside the body.
-The sound wave echoes are recorded and displayed as a real-time visual image.
+- Ultrasound imaging: Also called ultrasound scanning or sonography, this test uses high-frequency sound waves to get images of the inside of the body.
+The sound wave echoes are recorded and displayed as a real-time image.